Qala-Dev/course-materials/schedule/week-2.md

 * LND should be installed and ready
 * Developer environment from week 1 should be available.
 Having [Polar](https://lightningpolar.com) installed and functional is essential!
 It requires [Docker](https://www.docker.com/products/docker-desktop/) to be installed.
-* You should read chapters 1 & 2 of Mastering Lightning in your own time before the sessions begin.

 ## Goals